Cloud-Schematics-Test/ENGINE-Providers/README.md

 # myproviders
 DO NOT USE!
-This is just for my internal tests.
+The files listed here are for internal tests only and may also produce errors with or without intent.
-Official link for the IBM Cloud Terraform provider is https://github.com/IBM-Bluemix/terraform-provider-ibm/releases
+Official releases for the IBM Cloud Terraform provider can be found here: https://github.com/IBM-Bluemix/terraform-provider-ibm/releases.